 American College of Foot and Ankle Surgeons

-About Dr. Duncan:
+About Dr. Hinkebein:

-With an experience that includes extensive professional training and involvement in the podiatric community, Dr. Duncan is a skilled expert on patient care in lower extremities.
+With an experience that includes extensive professional training and involvement in the podiatric community, Dr. Heinkebein is a skilled expert on patient care in lower extremities.
 In her treatment, she educates her patients on the underlying causes of their pain and discomfort so that they can actively participate in their treatment plan.
 She seeks to speed up the recovery process so that her patients can get back on their feet as quickly as possible.

-While she has experience providing quality care for a variety of foot disorders and problems, Dr. Duncan specializes in treating patients who are suffering from diabetic related issues and complications such as complex lower extremity wounds.
+While she has experience providing quality care for a variety of foot disorders and problems, Dr. Hinkebein specializes in treating patients who are suffering from diabetic related issues and complications such as complex lower extremity wounds.
 Her work has allowed many patients to maintain normal daily activities and avoid amputation.